This Canadian Network for Health in All Policies (CNHiAP) workshop took place over two 90-minute sessions: February 20 and 27, 2026

 Description:

-This workshop will explain how framing works as an important element of persuasive communication, building on theories developed in the field of communication studies.
-We will consider examples of framing from scientific, political, public health and public policy perspectives, work on techniques for re-framing, and consider the relationship between framing and persuasion.
+This workshop explained how framing works as an important element of persuasive communication, building on theories developed in the field of communication studies.
+We considered examples of framing from scientific, political, public health and public policy perspectives, worked on techniques for re-framing, and considered the relationship between framing and persuasion.

-The first session will introduce concepts, principles, and examples.
-It will explain what framing is and how framing is a central communication challenge.
-It will explore the connection between framing and persuasive communication, analyze examples of framing at work, articulate principles for effective framing, and identify framing challenges in public health and public policy settings.
-At the end of the first session, participants will be invited to reflect on their own framing challenges and share them with the workshop lead, to inform the development of practical, hands-on exercises for the following session.
+The first session introduced concepts, principles, and examples.
+It explained what framing is and how framing is a central communication challenge.
+It explored the connection between framing and persuasive communication, analyzed examples of framing at work, articulated principles for effective framing, and identified framing challenges in public health and public policy settings.
+At the end of the first session, participants were invited to reflect on their own framing challenges and share them with the workshop lead, to inform the development of practical, hands-on exercises for the following session.

-The second session will include large and small group exercises for practicing framing.
-This session will consider key examples of framing at work, design and work through a re-framing exercise, and work with participants’ framing challenges to suggest new, persuasive frames.
-The goal is to make participants more effective and persuasive communicators through expanding theoretical knowledge of framing and persuasion, critically analyzing specific framing challenges, and constructing persuasive frames for use in current circumstances.
+The second session included large and small group exercises for practicing framing.
+This session considered key examples of framing at work, designed and worked through a re-framing exercise, and worked with participants’ framing challenges to suggest new, persuasive frames.
+The goal was to make participants more effective and persuasive communicators through expanding theoretical knowledge of framing and persuasion, critically analyzing specific framing challenges, and constructing persuasive frames for use in current circumstances.

 Specific objectives: